dhadka/ezcache/README.md

 ## Versioning

-Most caches can also be versioned by specifying the `version` input, for example:
+Caches can also be versioned by specifying the `version` input, for example:

 ```
 - uses: dhadka/ezcache@master